PragTob/rubykon/README.md

 a.)
 We don't accidentally make performance worse (I had ideas for great optimizations that actually made it worse...) b.)
 We don't implement optimizations that benefit one implementation while making the others worse

+## Blog Posts

+These days this is mostly used for writing performance blog posts.
+You can find all of them at https://pragtob.wordpress.com/tag/rubykon/